dm-vodopyanov/vk-likesfinder/README.md

    1. by providing login/password to VK API
    2. by generating access token through your browser
    3. by generating service token for your VK application
-3. Find the vk_likechecker_report_***.html report in the directory where application was launched.
+4. Find the vk_likechecker_report_***.html report in the directory where application was launched.

 ## Key features
 1. Cross-platform, supports Windows, Linux and macOS.
 2. Check selected user's likes on his friends, public and group pages
-3. Customize the list of public pages, groups and friends:
+3. Customize the lists of public pages, groups and friends (for more see [Customize the list of public pages, groups and friends](#customize-the-list-of-public-pages-groups-and-friends)):
    1. skip some pages,
-   2. add pages, selected user doesn't subscribed or people he is not friends with
+   2. add pages (public pages or groups), on which selected user doesn't subscribed
+   3. add people with whom selected user is not friends
 4. Select the searching interval in hours
-5. Clear and useful authorization process to VK API: for more see [Authorization methods](#authorization-methods)
+5. Clear and handy authorization process to VK API: for more see [Authorization methods](#authorization-methods)
 6. Different report formats: for more see [Reports](#reports)